Case study on use of motors and motor controllers

 In terms of ease of use, we needed to adjust the vehicle control in the development phase to meet the local market needs.
 The parameter setting function made it easy to adjust vehicle control on our own.

 Another reason for the ease of use was that Toyota Industries developed both the motors and the motor controllers in-house.
-There was peace of mind in procuring the motor as a set with the motor controller, which was already adjusted to optimize the motor.
+There was peace of mind in procuring the motor as a set with the NEOS controller, which was already adjusted to optimize the motor.
 That was another reason why our development process went so smoothly.

 Absolutely no problems with operation.